 The trouble is that people who are depressed have a difficult time finding motivation to start an exercise routine.
 If you find yourself in this boat, use these tips to help you start an exercise plan that will help ease your depression symptoms:

 - Keep it simple, and start slowly.
 There’s no need to create a complicated workout routine.
-Start out by taking a walk each day – even if it’s just for five or ten minutes – or invest in a good rowing machine for cardio workouts.
+Start out by taking a walk each day – even if it’s just for five or ten minutes – or invest in a good rowing machine (check out PerfectRower to find one) for cardio workouts.
 Gradual changes over time will eventually snowball into dramatic life transformations.

 - Find something you love.
 Don’t force yourself to run if you hate it.
 Find something you enjoy doing.
 If you look forward to the activity, you’ll find it easier to stick to your routine.